mizolotu/metsa_group/README.md

 ### Installation

 1. Clone this repository
-2. Export bleach ratio data from Azure in csv format, name it for example "some_samples.csv", and place in directory ```bash data/raw```.
+2. Export bleach ratio data from Azure in csv format, name it for example "some_samples.csv", and place in directory ```data/raw```.
 3. pip3 install -r requirements

 ### How to use